appclubteam/appclub/README.md

+# App Club website built in 2020 @ umapp.club

+Pull requests are open.

+Below are the original README.

 # 🏞 Nuxt & Netlify CMS Starter

 A lot of the starter repos for **Nuxt x Netlify CMS** use a module like `nuxtent` or `nuxtdown` to manage flat file content.
 This project is meant to be a solution for those who don't mind doing a little more configuration to not have to rely on these dependencies.